Chris Dunn (footballer): Wrexham

 On 22 July 2016, Dunn joined National League side Wrexham on a one-year deal as a player and goalkeeping coach.
 Upon joining the club, Dunn was given a number twenty-four shirt ahead of a new season.

 Despite being the goalkeeping coach, Dunn was favoured to start the season making his debut for the club on the opening day of the 2016–17 season, keeping a clean sheet in a 0–0 draw with Dover Athletic.
 Dunn made two more appearances before illness kept him sidelined for their next match, and Shwan Jalal replaced Dunn in goal on 16 August 2016 in a 1–0 victory over Solihull Moors.
 Dunn returned to the first team as an unused substitute, in a 2–1 win over Bromley on 22 October 2016.
 On 5 November 2016, Dunn made his first team return since August, where he played 68 minutes, in a 0–0 draw against North Ferriby United.
-From the turn of the year, Dunn was ever present in goal for the Reds making 14-consequetive appearances.
+From the turn of the year, Dunn was ever present in goal for the Reds making 14-consecutive appearances.

 For the 2017–18 season, Dunn was given the no1 squad number, keeping 15 clean sheets in 35 matches.

 He was released by Wrexham in May 2018.